MewsSystems/gitbook-connector-api/operations/reservationgroups.md

 ## Get all reservation groups

 Returns all reservation groups, filtered by unique identifiers and other filters.
-Note this operation uses [Pagination](../guidelines/pagination.md).
+Note this operation uses [Pagination](../guidelines/pagination.md) and supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request